Wren6991/NorForkConditionally/processor/readme.markdown

 *ASCII diagrams like it's 1979*

-IO board
+IO Board
 --------

-Again, not much to see!
+Again, not much to see.

 The board mostly consists of memory-mapped latches which are written to and read from by software - the memory mapping is performed by a pair of 1->8 demultiplexers.